About Ursula Hauser

 CURRENT collaboration

-Ursula Hauser Collection is pleased to announce a collaboration with Zurich University of the Arts launched in the fall of 2021.
+Ursula Hauser Collection is pleased to announce a collaboration with Zurich University of the Arts that launched in the fall of 2021.
 NEST is an exhibition space of the Bachelor Fine Arts program that was initiated by the Department of Fine Arts at the Zurich University of the Arts in 2018 and is located in the building’s fine art studios.
-The exhibition space is designed to combine teaching with proactive exhibition programing and promote an ongoing exchange of ideas between students and alums of the Zurich University of the Arts and the international arts scene.
+The exhibition space is designed to combine teaching with proactive exhibition programming and promote an ongoing exchange of ideas between students and alums of the Zurich University of the Arts and the international arts scene.

 For more information: